Teaching offer for schools

 We are ready to prepare and conduct various classes and meeting the individual needs of the groups concerned.

-We cordially invite students of upper secondary classes to take advantage of the educational offer prepared by the Faculty of Mining and Geology of the Silesian University of Technology together with The Queen Louise Adit.
+We cordially invite students of upper secondary classes to take advantage of the educational offer prepared by the Faculty of Mining, Safety Engineering and Industrial Automation of the Silesian University of Technology together with The Queen Louise Adit.

 Our offer deals with the visit at the Adit and its program contains: